 - You may be able to avoid pelvic prolapse surgery with pelvic floor muscle training if you can relieve those prolapse symptoms that are the main indicators for repair surgery.

-If you’re not sure about how to proceed with pelvic floor training to manage your pelvic prolapse then why not seek the guidance of a Pelvic Floor Physiotherapist?
+If you’re not sure about how to proceed with pelvic floor training to manage your pelvic prolapse you may like to seek the guidance of a Pelvic Floor Physiotherapist.

 ABOUT THE AUTHOR, Michelle Kenway